Auto-Immune Remission & Stromal Vascular Fraction

-Migration involves the ability to travel through out vasculatory system, homing to areas of damage.
+Migration includes the ability to travel throughout the vascular system, homing to areas of damage.

 - Differentiate into multiple tissues

-Differentiation: the process by which a less specialized cell becomes a more specialized cell type, eg: stem cell becomes a cartilage cell or muscle cell.
+Differentiation is the process where less specialized cells becomes a more specialized cell type, eg: stem cell becomes a cartilage cell or muscle cell.

 - Release of trophic factors

 Trophic Factors support, grow, nourish and feed all the cells in the body.